 Once you start making changes, even the little things will have a big impact.
 Sometimes, just knowing that things are going to get better and having a plan to make it that way goes a long way.

-Have a question for Gisela?
-Ask or leave a comment below!
+Have a question for Gisela or want to leave a comment?
+Click here.